HomoSapienLCY/Information_Flow_Analysis/README.md

 Current GPU code only tested on GTX580 with cuda 8.0

 # Description:
-The matlab and CUDA implementation of a O(mn^2) information flow analysis (the original algorithm is O(n^4)) algorithm (http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000350)
+The matlab and CUDA implementation of a O(mn^2) information flow analysis (the original algorithm is O(n^4)) algorithm (http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000350).
-This is one part of a project at Wang Lab in UCSD, you are welcome to contact chl556@ucsd.edu if you have any questions.

 # Running Instructions
 The input should be named "connection_matrix" and arranged in an n*n matrix